reframe-hpc/reframe/docs/tutorial_advanced.rst

 For each partition, users can define a list of container platforms supported using the :js:attr:`container_platforms` `configuration parameter <config_reference.html#.systems[].partitions[].container_platforms>`__.
 In this case, we define the `Sarus <https://github.com/eth-cscs/sarus>`__ platform for which we set the :js:attr:`modules` parameter in order to instruct ReFrame to load the ``sarus`` module, whenever it needs to run with this container platform.
-Furthermore, we define the `Singularity <https://sylabs.io>`__ platform, for which the ``singularity`` module needs to be loaded.
+Similarly, we add an entry for the `Singularity <https://sylabs.io>`__ platform.

-The following parameterized test, will create two test cases, one for each of the supported contaiter platforms:
+The following parameterized test, will create two tests, one for each of the supported container platforms:

 .. code-block:: console